Robin-yadav-198/java_notes/theory/week_01.md

 2. conditional execution (if else block)
 3. iteration(loops)
 4. Functions/procedures, recursion
-5. aggregate data structure(a process that compiles and organizes large datasets into useful insights)-- list, arrays, dictionary\
+5. aggregate data structure(a process that compiles and organizes large datasets into useful insights)-- list, arrays, dictionary
-we know modern programming language like python,java etc follows all these rules like they have loops
+- we know modern programming language like python,java etc follows all these rules like they have loops,conditional statements.
+This makes these programming language more compfy to humans .\
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; but now problem is that computer dosenot understand these high level programming langauge ...to sort this problem we had compiler and interpreter.